newlandsvalley/elm-soundfont-ports/README.md

 A further problem is that elm's custom and borders protection prevents you from smuggling some data types from javascript that you really need - particularly binary types for which there's no support in elm.
 This means (for example) you cannot have a complete AudioBuffer node in elm and pass it back through a port to javascript later.
 This in turn means that much of your functionality has to be pushed down into the javascript layer.

+As was the case with commands resulting from tasks, outgoing ports have a time penalty associated with them.
+This can make it difficult in an audio application to synchronize the sound as you expect it.

 Finally, whereas Tasks compose - you can say, for example, Task a `andThen` Task b, commands (which wrap outgoing port requests) don't.
 All you can do with a command is to request that the elm runtime executes it.

 Advantages of Ports
 -------------------

 On the other hand, you do not have to use Tasks in order to play sounds.
-This probably means that the code executes more quickly.
-It certainly means that the elm code is simpler.
+This, perhaps,  means that the elm code is simpler in many cases.

 Examples
 --------